Little Rock Central High School: Awards and recognition

 Central is a charter member and has been fully accredited by AdvancED since 1924.
 It has the oldest charter west of the Mississippi River in the Cum Laude Society.

 As of 2008 Central has had the most National Merit and National Achievement finalists in the state over the past 10 years with over $4 million in scholarships awarded during the 2006–07 school year.
 Central has had five Presidential Scholars in the last decade and had 256 AP Scholars in 2020–21.
 The school dominates at regional and state Science Fairs.
 It has the largest number of delegates to Boys' and Girls' State, the most participants in Governor's School Gifted and Talented Program, and has competed in chemistry Olympiad, Arkansas Junior Science and Humanities Symposium, mock trial, various mathematics competitions, and the SECME Olympiad.
 In addition, Central has had 55 Stephens' Award winners for academic achievement.

 The Drama and Competitive Speech program is competitive and became one of the charter chapters of the Arkansas district of the National Forensic League (speech and debate honor society).

 The school's choir programs has garnered several Best in Class awards at the annual Arkansas State Choral Festival administered by the Arkansas Choral Directors Association (ArkCDA).
-In addition, educated Andrew Goldberg.
-In 2007, 2009, 2010, 2012, and 2013, the Little Rock Central Madrigals won Class 7A Best in Class for Mixed Ensemble and Overall Ensemble.
+In addition, educated Andrew Goldberg and Isaiah Bailey.
+In 2007, 2009, 2010, 2012, 2013, 2023, 2024, 2025, 2026 the Little Rock Central Madrigals won Class 7A Best in Class for Mixed Ensemble and Overall Ensemble.
+In 2023 and 2024 the Little Rock Central Concert Treble Chorus won Class 7A Best in Class for Medium Treble Chorus and in 2026 won 7A Best in Class for Large Treble Chorus.
+In 2026 the Little Rock Central Pointe Chorus won Class 7A Best in Class Medium Treble Chorus.

 Since 2007, Central has been ranked nationally within the top 275 high schools based on the Challenge Index developed by The Washington Post.
 In Newsweek's June 13, 2010, issue, ranking the country's top high schools, Little Rock Central High School was ranked 94th in the nation, after having been ranked 20th in the magazine's 2006 rankings.

 Little Rock Central High School won the National Fed Challenge competition in 2007 and again in 2008.

 In 2008, Central was the Quiz bowl division 7A state champion.

 The Reflecting Pool was restored during the 2004–05 school year.